cliffrowley/atom-circle-ci/README.md

 ### The icons aren't terribly meaningful

 I'm fully aware they're not very intuitive, but I just picked the closest I could find in the [Github icon set](https://github.com/styleguide/css/7.0) until I get a chance to replace them.
+I did this mostly because the icons are already available to Atom.

 ### Misc other things